AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 REST call before it becomes available to the Qi service for the creation of streams.
-The create call URL has the extention ``/Qi/Types``, and the body of the request message is the JSON format serialization of the ``QiType`` just created.
+The create call URL has the extention ``/Qi/Types``, and the body of the request message is the JSON format serialization of the ``QiType`` that was just created.
 Creation of other Qi objects is performed similarly.
 The specifics of object creation are wrapped in the generic ``CreateQiObjectAsync<T>`` method of ``QiClient``.
-``CreateQiObjectAsync`` also handles the manual redirection of 302 (Found) responses, as referenced in the sections on creating a Qi client and obtaining an authentication token.
+``CreateQiObjectAsync`` also handles the manual redirection of 302 (Found) responses, as described in the sections about creating a Qi client and obtaining an authentication token.

-Note that the methods in ``QiClient`` are asynchronous, but the application itself is a simple console application. ``Main`` is a static method, so it cannot take advantage of ``await``, hence our use of ``Result`` above, and ``Wait`` for methods that do not return a value.
+Note that the methods in ``QiClient`` are asynchronous, but the application itself is a simple console application. ``Main`` is a static method, so it cannot take advantage of ``await``, hence the use of ``Result`` above, and ``Wait`` for methods that do not return a value.
 A more complicated client application could use the asynchronous methods to greater advantage.